 Coaching - Two school coaches for each gender will be allowed in the bowlers' seating area during MHSAA Team Tournament competition.
 In the MHSAA Singles Tournament, two coaches for each gender are allowed only if the school has two or more bowlers, if the school has just one singles bowler (such as the Finals), only one coach for each gender is allowed.
-Coaches are not allowed on the approaches.
+Coaches are not allowed on the approaches during competition.
+If a team has two coaches in the bowler's area, only one coach may stand at any given time, while the other must remain seated.
+Any additional coaches beyond the allowed two must stay in the spectator area.
 Additional coaches must be in the spectator area.
 Direct coaching and/or instruction is only allowed between frames.
 All athletes in the MHSAA Tournament must be accompanied by a school-approved coach, administrator, or appointee of the school.